Acorn Electron: Cumana Floppy Disc System

 Early in 1985, Cumana released a cartridge-based interface providing support for double-density storage, a real-time clock and calendar for timestamping of files, and a spare ROM socket for user-fitted sideways ROMs.
 The filing system used was Cumana's own QFS, supporting 89 files per disc, PAGE at &E00, a non-hierarchical catalogue, ten-character filenames, with a format not directly compatible with either of Acorn's DFS or ADFS.
 The interface itself cost £149.95 when originally announced, but settled at around £115.95 including VAT, also being offered in a promotional bundle with a 5¼-inch drive for £224.15 including VAT.
 Later pricing put the interface at £74.95 including VAT.

 Solidisk EFS

 In mid-1985, Solidisk released a cartridge-based interface with support for single and double density storage and providing Acorn DFS and ADFS compatibility, 16 KB of on-board sideways RAM, and a connector for a Winchester hard drive.
 The cartridge itself cost £59, with a bundle including a double-sided, double-density, 3½-inch drive costing £200.
 A 20 MB hard drive was offered at a price of £805.
+PAGE was set to &1900 when using the Solidisk system.